-Electrical & Natural Gas Safety World uses articles, experiments and activities to explain electric and natural gas science concepts, including how to use these fuels safely in daily life.
-The content addresses many science and health education standards, both state and national, for grades 4-6.
+Electrical & Natural Gas Safety World uses articles, experiments, and activities to explain electric and natural gas science concepts, and how to use these fuels safely in daily life.
+The content addresses many state and national science and health education standards for grades 4-6.

 This presentation guide provides the objective for each page spread, background and ideas for classroom discussion, activity and puzzle answers, suggestions for experiment setup and completion, and follow-up activities.